ISU Choirs

 Masterworks - All four choirs and orchestra

-• Traditionally 350-400 students sing in the ISU choirs each year.
-We have a vibrant mix of music majors and non-music majors.
-In fact, 80% of choristers are NOT music majors.
+• Over the years we have seen nearly 400 students singing in the ISU choirs.
+Our choirs have a vibrant mix of music majors and non-music majors.
+In fact, about 85% of our choristers are NOT music majors.

 • All singers earn academic credit.